Potential Noyce Scholars!

 Noyce Mentoring Program: Summer 2015!

-As part of our mentoring program, our first cohort of Noyce Interns, who just finished their first year of teaching, will be attending a Summer Institute in Cambridge, MA, from July 6-9, hosted by Engaging Schools.
+As part of our mentoring program, our first cohort of Noyce Interns, who just finished their first year of teaching, attended a Summer Institute in Cambridge, MA, from July 6-9, hosted by Engaging Schools.

 According to their website: